Massive US protests raise fears of new virus outbreaks

 In Saudi Arabia, tens of thousands of mosques reopened Sunday for the first time in more than two months, but Islam’s holiest site in Mecca remained closed.
 In Jerusalem, throngs of worshippers waited outside the Al-Aqsa Mosque before it reopened.
 Many wore surgical masks and waited for temperature checks as they entered.

-In Bogota, the capital of Colombia, authorities were locking down an area of nearly 1.5 million people as cases continue to rise.
+In Bogota, the capital of Colombia, authorities were locking down an area of nearly 1.5 million people as cases continued to rise.

 Elite sporting events will be allowed to resume in England starting Monday, but without spectators, paving the way for the planned June 17 return of the Premier League, the world’s richest soccer competition.